-Looking to add a simple Scandinavian feel to your Christmas decor this year?
-Then this wooden Nordic Reindeer Holiday Decor is the perfect DIY for you!
+Make these simple Scandinavian reindeer for your Christmas decor this year.
+Easy painted wooden Nordic Reindeer decorations for a mid-century modern holiday.
 For more holiday decor see my Christmas page.

 As of last week, Oriental Trading Company has discontinued the Wood Standing Deer set shown in this post.
 Below are a few alternatives to use instead.